getcloudless/getcloudless.com/_posts/2018-10-03-cloudless-on-cloudless.markdown

 post](https://medium.com/square-corner-blog/protecting-infrastructure-secrets-with-keywhiz-af674410832f)
 by Square for a good overview of the alternatives.

-One of the options they described was manually logging into the instances to add secrets, or having some other out of band automated process do that.
-Besides the drawbacks they described in that post, [the Cloudless workflow]({% post_url 2018-09-24-the-cloudless-development-workflow %}) explicitly doesn't involve logging in to set up machines, so the instances need some way to get their own secrets.
+Without a secrets server, your options are limited.
+You can manually log into the instances to add secrets, or have some other out of band automated process log in to effectively do the same thing.
+Besides the drawbacks they described in that post, [the Cloudless model]({% post_url 2018-09-24-the-cloudless-development-workflow %}) explicitly doesn't encourage logging in to set up machines, so the instances need some way to get their own secrets.